 How long does it take to learn SAP?
 The real answer

-Realistic timeframes based on your goal
+Realistic durations by your goal

 Rather than a single duration, think by goal.
 Here are the most realistic orders of magnitude, for steady learning backed by practice.